Direct Observation of Collective Electronuclear Modes About a Quantum Critical Point

-It is then appropriate to simply model the system as a thick plate, with height along the Ising axis much greater than the domain size, and of infinite extent in the directions transverse to the easy axis – the neglect of the surfaces in the x and y directions being justified by the large number of domains in the sample.
-At zero wavevector, the soft mode will only be affected by the average demagnetization field present in the sample, which may be incorporated into the RPA calculation via the introduction of an effective demagnetizing factor (see Appendix B).
-Provided that the domain walls have very small energy, the average demagnetization field present in a thick plate divided into stripe domains is then known to be equal and opposite to the applied longitudinal field \cite{kooyExperimentalTheoreticalStudy1960}.

-We plot in Fig. \ref{fig:longfield}(b) the transverse field location of the RPA soft mode at 1.9 GHz with the average demagnetization field taken to be equal and opposite to the applied longitudinal field.
-The location of the soft mode has a sharper longitudinal-field dependence than is seen in experiment.
-If one takes into account the finite energy of the domain walls, the average demagnetization field increases in magnitude \cite{kooyExperimentalTheoreticalStudy1960}.
-Micron-sized stripe domains in a thin sample of LiHoF$_4$ are consistent with a domain wall energy of about $0.1\ erg/cm^2$ (the exact value will vary with the applied field and temperature).
-The actual structure of the domains is likely to be more complicated (e.g. branching in thick samples \cite{Gabay1985,Pommier}), but will still increase the value of the demagnetization field.
-Assuming a demagnetization field 30\% larger than the applied field yields a good match with the data plotted in Fig \ref{fig:longfield}(b).
+Fig. \ref{fig:longfield}(b) compares theory and experiment for the transverse field location of the soft mode minimum at 1.9 GHz.
+Two theoretical curves are shown.
+In the first, the average demagnetization field $H_{dm}$ is assumed equal and opposite to $H_z$ (appropriate to zero energy domain walls).
+This soft mode minimum has a sharper dependence on $H_z$ than seen in experiment.
+In the second, a finite domain wall energy is assumed.
+This increases $H_{dm}$ \cite{kooy60}.
+Micron-sized stripe domains in thin samples of \LiHoF\ indicate a domain wall energy $\sim 10^{-2}~Jm^{-2}$ (which will vary with $H_z, H_x$, and $T$).
+The actual domain structure will be more complicated (e.g., branching in thick samples \cite{pommier88,gabay85}), but still will increase $H_{dm}$.
+Assuming $H_{dm} \sim 1.3 H_z$ (second theoretical curve) yields a good match to the data in Fig. \ref{fig:longfield}(b).